GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 For easier readability of the arithmetic operation, you can place blank spaces between number and operator as it does not affect anything on its output.

-Additional operations can be performed with built-in functions and methods exclusive to numeric data type.
+Additional operations using with built-in functions and methods exclusive to numeric data type.
+Most of the operation below requires an iteratable object called *list* which will be introduced later.

 | FUNCTION  | EXAMPLE             | DESCRIPTION                                                  |
 | --------- | ------------------- | ------------------------------------------------------------ |